 1. Re-examine Your Type of Sales Commissions

 With this data, you’d be able to grasp the existing state of commissions in your organization.
-You could use this to analyze all the components of your variable compensation plan and ensure that your top management is aligned with it.
+You could use this to analyze all the components of your variable compensation plan and ensure that your top management and sales teams are aligned with it.

-It is critical to have a bird’s eye view on your variable compensation data and your existing types of commission plans to start with the ASC 606 compliance process.
+It is critical to have a bird’s eye view of your variable compensation data and your existing types of commission plans to produce financial reports according to the ASC 606 compliance.